substrate · the system every external draft passes through before it ships.

 What this case proves

 Three things, in increasing order of difficulty.
-One, the operator can write a system.
-Two, the operator can iterate the system on a public commit log without losing structural coherence.
-Three, the operator can author a system that an AI can actually read and act on, without the operator hand-holding it.
+The operator can write a system.
+The operator can iterate it on a public commit log without the structure falling apart.
+And the operator can author a system that an AI can read and act on without somebody hand-holding it through every prompt.

 How to verify